Behavioral Medicine (BHVMD)

 BHVMD 2107.
 Psychiatry.
 (2.5 Credit Hours)

-This is a clinical case-based course designed to introduce the student to the field of psychiatry, with a focus on learning basic psychiatric nomenclature, important defense mechanisms, methods of assessment and diagnosis using the Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition - Text Revision, psychotherapeutic and pharmacological treatment modalities for common mental disorders, and psychiatric risk assessment.
+This is a clinical case-based course designed to introduce the student to the field of psychiatry, with a focus on learning basic psychiatric nomenclature, important defense mechanisms, methods of assessment and diagnosis using the Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition, psychotherapeutic and pharmacological treatment modalities for common mental disorders, and psychiatric risk assessment.
 The student also is introduced to the stigmatization of persons seeking mental health services.

 BHVMD 2120.
 Medical Ethics II and Legal Topics.
 (2 Credit Hours)

 The course is designed to assist students in understanding central issues of frequently encountered ethical-moral problems, and the interrelationship between medical ethics and the law.
 Cases that have shaped medical ethics, as well as the more subtle ethical issues arising in practice will be discussed.
 Potential ethical-moral problems faced by students during clinical rotations will also be explored.
 The emphasis will be on the development of case-based ethical-moral problem-solving skills.
-At the completion of the course, students will demonstrate the ability to apply ethical-moral decision-making and clinical ethical reasoning in the context of a standardized patient encounter (SPAL).
+During the course, students will demonstrate the ability to apply ethical-moral decision-making and clinical ethical reasoning in the context of a standardized patient encounter (SPAL).